tsyet12/Duelist-Algorithm-Python/README.md

 - [ ] Add a modified feature for faster convergence

 - [ ] Add result loging and export to csv

+# Contact Me

+If you have ideas or some opportunities for collaboration, feel free to send me an email.
+I will respond quickly.

+My email: tsyet12@gmail.com